vuhung16au/viber-coding/QuizGame/Lesson-Learnt.md

 - To debug the code, a good understanding of next.js and firebase is required.
 I had to spend a lot of time debugging the code, which was frustrating.
 - How to report a bug to Claude.
 Provide a detailed description of the bug, including the steps to reproduce it, the expected behavior, and the actual behavior.
 Include any error messages.
 Provide (multiple) screenshots if possible.
 Thanks the multi-modal feature of Claude supporting multiple screenshots.
 - After gathering tech requirements, function list, db struture, UI design, URL list, NFR, required framework, we need to create a plan for AI agent to follow.
 Any LLM can help with this.
+- I had to instruct Claude to implement quiz generation from server side (using `GEMINI_API_KEY`), instead of `NEXT_PUBLIC_GEMINI_API_KEY`, which is run on client side - and hence, exposes Gemini API key to the client.